-(1) All stock options granted to our named executive officers in 2018 were nonqualified options granted upon the approval of the Committee under our 2014 Omnibus Equity Compensation Plan, with an exercise price per Share equal to the fair market value of our Shares on the date of grant.
-Other than in the case of those stock options granted to Mr. Peterson on June 18, 2018, 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.50 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$6.00 or more, but not earlier than the fourth anniversary of the date of grant, in each case based upon our audited financial statements and subject to certain adjustments relating to non-recurring transactions or the option expense we record under Accounting Standards Codification 718 (ASC 718).
-With respect to the 200,000 stock options granted to Mr. Peterson on June 18, 2018, in connection with his on-boarding and pursuant to the terms of his employment agreement, 50 percent will vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.25 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.25 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.25 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$5.50 or more, but not earlier than the fourth anniversary of the date of grant, in
+- All stock options granted to our named executive officers in 2019 were nonqualified options granted upon the approval of the Committee under our 2014 Omnibus Equity Compensation Plan, with an exercise price per Share equal to the fair market value of our Shares on the date of grant.
+Other than in the case of those stock options granted to Mr. Peterson on June 18, 2019, 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.60 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$6.00 or more, but not earlier than the fourth anniversary of the date of grant, in each case based upon our audited financial statements and subject to certain adjustments relating to non-recurring transactions or the option expense we record under Accounting Standards Codification 718 (ASC 718).
+With respect to the 50,000 stock options granted to Mr. Peterson on June 18, 2019, in connection with his on-boarding and pursuant to the terms of his employment agreement, 50 percent will vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.25 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$5.50 or more, but not earlier than the fourth anniversary of the date of grant, in each case based upon our audited financial statements and subject to certain adjustments relating to non-recurring transactions or the option expense we record under ASC 718. - The Grant Date Fair Value of the Option Grants made on each of June 18, 2019 and December 9, 2019 was based upon the Black-Scholes option pricing model.
+The assumptions used in determining the amounts in this column are set forth in Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019. - Mr. Peterson's employment agreement provides that in addition to the 50,000 stock options granted to him on June 18, 2019 reported in the table above, he will also be granted 50,000 options on June 18, 2020 at an exercise price per share equal to the closing share price of our stock on such date.
+The option grant will yest in two equal tranches, with 50 percent to yest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$4.25 or more, but not earlier than the second anniversary of the date of grant, and the remaining 50 percent of these options to vest on December 31 of the year in which we attain an adjusted pre-tax earnings per share of \$5.50 or more, but not earlier than the fourth anniversary of the date of grant, in each case based upon our audited financial statements and subject to certain adjustments relating to non-recurring transactions or the option expense we record under ASC 718.